There are two main types of nutritional support. We explain them here.

 Enteral nutrition (EN)

-EN is best for you if your digestive system is working normally, but you aren't able to eat enough - for example, because of a cancer in the head or neck area.
+EN works best if your digestive system is working normally but you are not able to eat or drink enough, for example because of a cancer in the head or neck area.

 Parenteral nutrition (PN)

 This is where the nutritional fluid is given through a tube that is put into a vein (intravenously).
-PN aims to provide nutritional support when it isn’t possible to take nutrients through your digestive system.
+PN gives nutritional support when you can’t take nutrients in through your digestive system.

-PN is usually used if people are unable to have EN.
-This may be due to major surgery on the small bowel, a bowel obstruction or a difficulty with inserting the tubes used for EN.
-Difficulty with inserting EN tubes may happen after some types of surgery to the head, neck or stomach.
+PN is usually used if people are unable to have EN, for example if a person has had surgery on the small bowel or has a bowel obstruction.
+It may also be used if it is difficult to insert the tubes used for EN.
+This can happen after some types of surgery to the head, neck or stomach.